 Over the years, I have seen many “experts” who appeared very frustrated with the process.
 Some felt they were not allowed to say everything they desired.
 Others were disturbed that they were not allowed to fully answer questions.
 Some even expressed dismay that they were not notified as to the outcome of the case, or whether their opinion was well received.
 Hearing these complaints leads me to believe that many potential experts have a grave misunderstanding about the process itself and in particular, their role in it.
 This leads me to the conclusion that the best experts in bioeconomy matters are working consultants who have some familiarity with the process.

 About the author.
-Wayne Lee is an internationally recognized alternative fuels consultant with over thirty years’ experience.
-He is the CEO of Lee Enterprises Consulting, the world’s largest bioeconomy consulting group, with over 100 internationally recognized professionals, many who serve as as a biochemical or biofuels expert witness.
+Wayne Lee is an internationally recognized alternative fuels consultant with over thirty years of experience.
+He is the CEO of Lee Enterprises Consulting, the world’s largest bioeconomy consulting group, with over 100 internationally recognized professionals, many of who serve as biochemical or biofuels expert witnesses.
 See other articles by this author: The Expert Witness in Bioeconomy Litigation and Economics and Damages in Bioeconomy Litigation.

-As CEO, the author personally leads the Litigation Support section at Lee Enterprises Consulting, Inc. and conducts all initial interviews to determine the exact expertise needed and the best professional to render such advice.
-He oversees the work of the biofuels expert witness, the biochemical expert witness and all others on litigation related teams.
+As CEO, the author personally leads the Litigation Support section at Lee Enterprises Consulting and conducts all initial interviews to determine the exact expertise needed and the best professional to render such advice.
+He oversees the work of the biofuels expert witness, the biochemical expert witness, and all others on litigation-related teams.

 Federal Rules of Evidence and applicable state rules.